Downward transference of mice and universality of local core models: Introduction

 Following Steel \cite{cmip}, when working with the core model up to a Woodin cardinal, $\Omega$ will be reserved to denote the measurable/subtle cardinal needed to develop the basic core model theory in the universe we are working in.
 By $\mbfV$, we will mean the rank-initial segment of the universe up to $\Omega$.
 The notion ``class" will then have the corresponding meaning.
 When working with the core model up to a strong cardinal we let $\Omega=\On$, that is, the class of all ordinals, let $\mbfV$ be the actual universe, and use the core model theory below $0^\P$, the sharp for a strong cardinal, as described in Zeman \cite{imlc}.
 It should be stressed that the proof of our main theorem, Theorem~\ref{t0.1}, will only require to construct $\mbfK^\mbfM$, the core model of $\mbfM$.
 In this case the universe we will be working in will be $\mbfM$, so we will work below $\Omega$ relative to $\mbfM$.

 Recall the following notation that will be used throughout the paper.
+We will use Mitchell-Steel indexing of extenders as introduced in Mitchell-Steel~\cite{fsit}, see also \cite{oimt}, with the only exception when we work with the core model below $0^{\P}$, in which case we use Jensen's indexing as described in Chapter~8 in Zeman~\cite{imlc}.
+We will make it explicit in the text when we use Jensen's indexing.
 If $N$ is any extender model and $\alpha\le\htp(N)$ is an ordinal, then $N\cut\alpha$ is the extender model $\langle J^E_\alpha,E_{\omega\alpha}\rangle$ where $E$ is the extender sequence of $N$.
 If $\alpha$ does not index an extender in $N$, for instance when $\alpha$ is a cardinal in $N$, then $E_{\omega\alpha}=\varnothing$ and in this case we identify $N\cut\alpha$ with $J^E_\alpha$.
-Recall also that if $\mcT$ is an iteration tree of limit length, then $\delta(\mcT)$ is the supremum of all lengths of the extenders used in $\mcT$ (see also the introductory paragraphs in Section~\ref{sect:cmt}).
+Recall also that if $\mcT$ is a normal iteration tree then $\delta(\mcT)$ is the supremum of all natural lengths of extenders used in the tree; see the beginning of Section~\ref{sect:cmt} for more details.
 If $\mcT$ is an iteration tree of successor length then the main branch of the tree is the branch connecting the first model of the tree with its last model.

 The following lemma is a particular case of a well-known result of Shelah, see for example Abraham \cite{fwch}.
 The point of this short detour is to explain why we introduce the set $S_\delta$ below and concentrate on it rather than directly assuming agreement of cardinals, as discussed above.
+We use the Foreman-Magidor definition of $\ptm_\kappa(\lambda)$ from Foreman-Magidor~\cite{lcdcch}, so